 It might feel impossible to make progress with your project, but if you want or need to write here are some quick-fire, tried and tested tactics to experiment with.
 As we always say, productivity is personal.
 Skim through the list, pick out something and give it go.
 We’d love to hear how you get on.

 1. Understand your distraction tendencies

 Here’s a quick exercise to get clarity on what’s pulling you away from your writing.
 Think about a time you recently got distracted from a writing session.
 What did you do instead of the writing task you were meant to?
-Be specific and write it down.
+Be specific and note it down.
 Next, step back and think more broadly, are there things that often pull you off task?
-Note them all.
+List them all.

 2. Brainstorm options to beat distraction

 Once you know what’s distracting you, then you can come up with solutions.
 Have a brainstorm – think of all the simple, practical steps you can take, such as switching off email notifications.
 Then imagine of all the wild and crazy things you can do – such as building a soundproof underground writing bunker.
 Pick out the ones that are easiest to do or the most exciting and do them.

 If you’re not sure what’s diverting you, keep a real-time distraction diary while you write.
 During your next writing session, when you spot your mind wandering, note it down.
 After a while you’ll spot patterns and create solutions by brainstorming again.

 >> Read more: 5 ways to find your writing focus in testing times

 4. Turn distractions into a pre-writing ritual

 Sometimes distractions don’t stop you – they might actually help you to write!
 It’s like warming up ahead of exercise.
 You might need to stretch your writing muscles, especially if there’s been a long gap between sessions and you need to re-familiarize yourself with the project, for example, by reading or editing.
 Use those tasks as pre-writing rituals.
 The important thing is to time box pre-writing so it doesn’t take up the whole session.